KatieHill-Fr-Gr/DayTripper/README.md

 #### 2) Image upload errors

-After deployment, the app crashed instead of displaying error messages when users tried to upload more than three images or exceeded the 6 MB limit.
+After deployment, the app crashed instead of displaying error messages when users tried to upload images that exceeded the 6 MB limit.
 This was because the files were uploaded to Cloudinary through Netlify which terminated the connection if the file size exceeded the cap (100 MB for single files, 6 MB for payloads).

 To avoid this, it was necessary to bypass Netlify and upload images directly from the browser to the Cloudinary API using an Axios request: